benatouba/nvim/README.md

 # What is Neo(vim)

 Neovim hyperextensible Vim-based text editor.
 It has lua built-in functionality and 30% less source-code than Vim.
 This enables features on the command line that definitely improve your workflow on the command line and save you a ton of time.
 No other editor can compare.
-No, Emacs can't compete.

 # Why should I use it?
 1. Vim is a good, fast text editor.